-Alternate Reality Games for Science Learning (2013-2017): I’m working with colleagues to develop a massive, Alternate Reality Game, that will be designed to engage under-represented teenagers in STEM learning.
+Alternate Reality Games for Science Learning (2013-2017): I’m working with colleagues to develop two large-scale, Alternate Reality Games, that will be designed to engage under-represented teenagers in STEM learning.
 We are exploring how the design of these large-scale, collaborative experiences push our thinking about informal science education.

 Open Education (2012-2014): In this project, I collaborated with the Peer 2 Peer University (P2PU) to explore how we can design and leverage open education platforms to help learners build their own experiences.
 We are preparing P2PU data for open sharing in the research community, and using data science and quantitative methods to conduct studies of how this open ecoystem is working. (more here)